4domm/distributed-cache/README.md

 # Distributed Cache

-A simple key–value storage implemented in cpp(this cpp code is bad).
+A simple key–value storage implemented in cpp(i think this cpp code is bad).

 ---